Understanding and Avoiding Chinese Domain Name Scams

 Now this is where the scammer starts to try and rip you off.
 The list of domains they provide you with may very well be legitimate, but the provider you are currently dealing with is definitely not.
 After receiving this email, we decided not to pursue the matter further, since after a bit of research, we discovered many other companies who received emails like this, all of which were from illegitimate domain providers.
 How do we know they were illegitimate?
 The first reason is the manner in which these companies continue to threaten and harass you into paying them for their service.
 They set up phony deadlines for you to register your ‘brand protection package’ before they are forced to sell it to the third party they reference in their initial email.
 If you let this deadline come and go, then search for your domain names with an ICANN Accredited Registrar, you are almost certain to see that they haven’t been sold at all.
 While searching for the domains with a legitimate registrar, you will also notice that the prices and terms offered by the scammers are far more than those offered by the accredited registrar.

 To avoid becoming a victim of this quick cash scam, remember to keep an eye out for similar signs to the ones we described and showed in the emails above.
 If you are ever unsure of the legitimacy of a company you receive an email from, don’t ever send any of your personal or private business information before you confirm they are legitimate.
-To find out more about scams like these and how a full service digital marketing firm like Stigan Media can help you avoid being victimized by them, feel free to explore our website, or contact us directly.
+To find out more about scams like these and how a full service Vancouver advertising agency like Stigan Media can help you avoid being victimized by them, feel free to explore our website, or contact us directly.
 You can also follow us via Twitter and Facebook to receive our latest updates and other helpful tips.